opis/docs/json-schema/2.x/pointers.md

 `~`, then inside the pointer it must be escaped using `~0`, or if contains `/` then it must be escaped using `~1`.

-Here are some examples about how relative json pointers work:
+Here are some examples about how relative JSON pointers work:

 ```json
 {